October 15, 2008 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2008-10-15/

 Each recipient will receive a recognition plaque and $500 for projects or practices that best reflect the implementation of campus diversity goals.
 Nominations are welcome from any member of the university community.
 Nominees must be a faculty or staff member or administrator.

-Applications and nominations can be submitted to the Affirmative Action Office, Armstrong Hall 112.
+Applications and nominations can be submitted to the Equal Opportunity & Title IX Office, Armstrong Hall 112.
 Electronic applications are preferred and can be emailed to Melissa van Winkle.
 Those interested in more information may contact Carol Stallkamp (President's Office).

 Lee S. Tesdell (English) has been awarded a 2008-2009 Fulbright Scholarship to work and study at the Center for Continuing Education at Birzeit University, Birzeit, West Bank, Palestine.